 Over the past year we have had a fast, reliable experience with PIA on both East and West Coast of the States, as well as several countries in Europe.

-If you are looking for a secure VPN service give PrivateInternetAccess.com a 7-day trial period (with money back guarantee), or sign-up for a month service, which is only $6.95.
+If you are looking for a secure VPN service give PrivateInternetAccess.com a 30-day trial period (with money back guarantee).

 PrivateInternetAccess.com offers a support page with a number of video tutorials and resources.
 Setup took us just a few minutes on both laptops and phone.
 Connecting to the server is quick and unobtrusive.

 If you are looking for a deeper, or comparison, review with other VPN services, see PC Magazine’s The Best VPN Services of 2017.